organisciak/dissertation/document/3_apriori.md

 ## Motivation

 Why is task design important to descriptive crowdsourcing?
-Task design is a concern that has been noted multiple times. <!-- TODO1 cite examples.
-"X has noted..." -->
+Task design has been noted on multiple occasions as an intuitively important consideration, but has only been studied in limited formal circumstances [e.g. @alonso_design_2011; @grady_crowdsourcing_2010].

 Crowdsourcing is increasingly being used for information retrieval.
 Particularly, the on-demand nature of paid crowdsourcing is being embraced for uses such as relevance judgments [@alonso_crowdsourcing_2008], to describing queries [@chen_improving_2013], and to annotating entities [@finin_annotating_2010].